chirimacha/VectorPoint/README.md

 A fully-functional installation of VectorPoint: https://epi1.shinyapps.io/vectorpoint-demo/
 * username: demo
 * password: 123

-*Instructions for use available in the file above named "Instructions for VectorPoint Use."
+Instructions for use on a mobile device and a computer are available in the file above named "Instructions for Using VectorPoint."
+These instructions also include a Spanish-English translation of the data entry form.